 - Businesses who use blogs receive 67% more leads than businesses who don’t market with blogs.
 (Source)

-- Blogging can help you dramatically improve your search engine rankings, thus driving more targeted and relevant buyer traffic to your business website.
+- Blogging can help you dramatically improve your search engine rankings, thus driving more targeted buyer traffic to your business website, products, and services.

 - Blogging can help you add that all-important “human element” to your brand, help you build more connections, reinforce relationships and help you earn the trust and loyalty of your customers.
-That’s important if you want them to buy from you again and again and again.
+That’s important if you want people to buy from you again and again.

-If you want to learn how to set up a blog for your business, check out this post.
+If you want to learn how to set up a blog for your business properly, check out this post.

 Digital Marketing Idea #3: Search engine optimization

 Having a great looking website is all well and good.

 Creating useful, compelling, actionable content is all well and good too.

 You might also have some amazing products or services on your site that people really need and love.

 But what good is all of it if no one can find it?